Botanical Name: Dieffenbachia hybrids

 Height: 1-6 ft (30 cm - 1.8 m) Newer hybrids are more compact reaching only 1-2 ft (30-60 cm)

 Light: Bright light, no direct sun.
-Turn plant often to encourage even growth.
+Give plant a quarter turn every few days to expose all sides to sunlight and encourage even growth.

-Soil: Soilless potting mix to allow good drainage.
+Soil: Peat moss-based potting mix with added perlite to allow good drainage.

-Fertilizer: Feed spring through summer every 2 weeks with a liquid fertilizer diluted by half.
+Fertilizer: Feed spring through summer every 2 weeks with a liquid or water-soluble fertilizer diluted by half.
 In fall and winter, feed monthly.

 Propagation: Take 3-5 inch (8-13 cm) stem tip cuttings in spring or early summer and insert in moist potting mix.
 Pups that emerge from the base of the plant can be cut away and planted in their own containers.